UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers

-\ours is an uncertainty-aware extension of pretrained transformer classifiers designed to improve confidence calibration at inference time without modifying model architecture, training objectives, or learned parameters.
-The framework integrates approximate Bayesian uncertainty estimation into internal attention computation, allowing epistemic uncertainty to actively influence contextualization while preserving the base transformer’s parameterization.
-In addition, \ours introduces a diagnostic layer-wise variance decomposition that characterizes how predictive uncertainty evolves across transformer depth, enabling post-hoc analysis without affecting the forward pass.
-Final predictions are produced via stochastic inference with confidence-aware decision shaping.
-Overall, \ours preserves the training cost and parameter count of the underlying encoder, incurring only modest inference-time overhead.
+\ours is an inference-time extension of pretrained transformer classifiers that injects epistemic uncertainty into self-attention to improve confidence reliability without modifying the model architecture, training objectives, or learned parameters.
+The framework uses MC dropout to estimate token-level variability and to modulate attention during contextualization. \ours also provides a diagnostic layer-wise variance decomposition that characterizes how predictive uncertainty accumulates across transformer depth without affecting the forward pass.
+Final predictions are produced by aggregating stochastic logits, and optional \TS can be applied to the MC-mean logits when calibrated probabilities are required.